“With so much youthful energy it’s like being in Never-Neverland”

 Where is Poznan?
 Poznan, spelt Poznań in Polish, is the capital of the Wielkopolskie (Greater Poland) region of the Poland.
-It is one of Poland’s oldest cities, a city steeped in tradition, but is also home to the Polish World Trade Centre and is recognized nowadays as the national trade fair capital.
-"Come for business, stay for pleasure” is a slogan currently being used to publicize the city and it is easy to see why.
+It is one of Poland’s oldest cities and a city steeped in tradition.
+This is also the city that houses the Polish World Trade Centre and is recognized today as Poland’s National Trade Fair Capital.
+“Come for business, stay for pleasure” is a slogan currently being used to publicise the city and it is easy to see why.